-A. Analysis of events with large missing E_t
+A. Analysis of Events with Large Missing $E_t$

-Six events pass the a priori selection criteria requiring a photon, b tag, and $E_t > 40$ GeV.
-(See Table IV.)
-Two of these events also pass the $\Delta \phi(\gamma - E_t) < 168^\circ$ requirement.
-We have examined these two events to see if there are indications of anything else unusual about them (for example, a high- p_t lepton, or a second jet which forms a large invariant mass with the first b jet, to take signals of GMSB and Higgsino models, respectively).
+Six events pass the a priori selection criteria requiring a photon, b-tag, and $E_t > 40$ GeV.
+Two of these events also pass the $\Delta \phi(\gamma - E_t) < 168^{\circ}$ requirement.
+We have examined these two events to see if there indications of anything else unusual about them (for example, a high- $p_t$ lepton, or a second jet which forms a large invariant mass with the first b-jet, to take signals of GMSB and Higgsino models respectively).

-The first event (67537/59517) does not have the characteristics of a typical b tag.
-It is a two-track tag (which has a worse signal-to-noise ratio) with the secondary vertex consistent with the beam pipe radius (typical of an interaction in the beam pipe).
-The two tracks have a p_t of 2 and 60 GeV, respectively; this highly asymmetric configuration is unlikely if the source is a b jet.
-There are several other tracks at the same φ as the jet that are inconsistent with either the primary or secondary vertex.
+The first event (67537/59517) does not have the characteristics of a typical b-tag.
+It is a two-track tag (which has a worse signal-to-noise) with the secondary vertex consistent with the beam pipe radius (typical of an interaction in the beam pipe).
+The two tracks have a $p_t$ of 2 and 60 GeV, respectively; this highly asymmetric configuration is unlikely if the source is a b-jet.
+There are several other tracks at the same $\phi$ as the jet that are inconsistent with either the primary or secondary vertex.
 We conclude the b-tag jet in this event is most likely to be a fake, coming from an interaction in the beam pipe.